 Is the butterfly reach safe if I have tight hips?

 Yes.
 The butterfly reach is safe for tight hips when performed correctly.
 Start with your feet farther from your body to reduce the adductor stretch intensity, and only reach forward as far as your spine stays long.
 Sit on a folded towel or yoga block to elevate your hips if your lower back rounds.
-Tight hips just mean you have a shorter range of motion to work with — the exercise itself is designed to progressively improve that range.
+Tight hips just mean you have a shorter range of motion to work with.
+The exercise itself is designed to progressively improve that range.

 Can I do the butterfly reach every day?